jsim2010/partite/CONTRACT.md

 premise
 : An explanation of why the statutes, policies, and/or vision of the project should be improved.
+: It can be accepted to indicate it is desirable that the premise be resolved.

 docket
-: The list of accepted premises.
+: A list of accepted premises.

 alteration
 : A collection of modifications to the statutes, policies, and/or vision of the project.